mathworks/Quantum-Computing-MATLAB/examples/machine-learning/classifiers/mnist/README.md

 # Quantum Classifier Network for MNIST Images

 This example simulates the training of a quantum neural network for a binary classification task on the MNIST dataset.
-The data pre-processing and circuit struture is inspired from [1] and [2].
+The quantum network is trained locally and evaluated on a remote device.
+The data pre-processing and circuit struture is inspired from [1].

+The same binary classification is compared to a fully-classical neural network [2].

-The training progress is displayed below and is comparable to Figure 3 of [1].
+The training progress of the quantum network is displayed below and is comparable to Figure 3 of [1].

 ![](mnist-training-results.png?raw=true)